it-projects-llc/addons-dev/odoo_backup_sh/doc/index.rst

   Example: You want the module to make new backup every day at night time.
 - Auto Rotation: If you have set up the auto backup, you can specify how many backups to preserve for certain time frames.
   Example: The module makes auto backup your database every 2 hours.
-You want to preserve 2 daily backups and 1 weekly.
+  You want to preserve 2 daily backups and 1 weekly only.
-  Just put these numbers in appropriate fields.
-Then you will have one last backup of last week and two last backups of two last days (one for each of the two last days).
+  Set up Daily and Weekly rotation options as Limited and put the numbers in limit fields.
+All other options mark as Disabled.

 After all required fields will be filled, click on the ``[Save]`` button.